"....all of which appear to have been caused by wands sold by a wizard calling himself 'Honest Willy Wagstaff'"

 -- Department of Magical Equipment Control (DP1)

-Street peddler who was accused by the Ministry of selling defective goods in Diagon Alley (DP1)
+Honest Willy Wagstaff was a street peddler who was accused by the Ministry of selling defective goods in Diagon Alley (DP1).

 Wagstaff has sold defective wands and loose-bottomed cauldrons to unwitting buyers.
 The wands caused burns to a number of people (DP1)